robderstadt/RocketPhone/README.md

 # Rocket Phone
 Stick this in the nose cone or e-bay of your high-power rocket...When it lands, it'll text you the max altitude and a link to Google Maps with your model's location.
-No expensive hardware, FCC Amature Radio License or any additional equipment required.
+No expensive telemetry or tracking hardware, FCC Amateur Radio License or any additional equipment required.
 As long as you have cell service at your launch site and a smart phone you're good to go.
+Just tap the link to open Google Maps and walk towards the point on the map to collect your model.

 ## Demo ##
 <img src="https://github.com/robderstadt/RocketPhone/blob/master/images/sms.png"/>